urbit/urbit/pkg/hs/urbit-uruk/skew.md

 ## Conclusion

-I don't know that SKEW is perfect, but it's a much better contender for "tiny and diamond perfect" than Nock 4K+ is: SK, E and W each directly addresses one of the requirements and each appear to be the simplest thing which could address them, and is thus much closer to the Nock ideal of "tiny and diamond perfect" than previous Nocks.
+I don't know that SKEW is perfect, but it's a much better contender for "tiny and diamond-perfect" than Nock 4K+ is: SK, E and W each directly addresses one of the requirements and each appear to be the simplest thing which could address them, and is thus much closer to the Nock ideal of "tiny and diamond- perfect" than previous Nocks.
 At 10 lines of reduction rules, it is roughly a third of the length of the Nock 4K spec, and half the SKEW spec is an explicitly unrolled switch statement.
 And as an extension of the unenriched